fizzbee-io/website/content/tutorials/visualizations.md

 ## Insertion Sort example
+Let's try another visualization - the Insertion Sort algorithm.
+FizzBee is a formal verification language, so verifying Insertion Sort is not the best use case.
+But this introduces the visualization capabilities.

 If you look at the insertion_sort method, the code is actually a working python code (with only the method definition syntax being different)